Smithsonian/ngehtutil/README.md

-# ngeht-util - Utilities for ngEHT
+# ngehtutil - Utilities for ngEHT

-*ngeht-util* is a library of python modules to help in the design, development, and analysis of the ngEHT VLBI telescope.
+*ngehtutil* is a library of python modules to help in the design, development, and analysis of the ngEHT VLBI telescope.
 It consists of four models: station, source, target, and cost.

 One purpose of the system is to maintain a database of known sites, array definitions, source